bhisaac/5eFP/5eFP-SRD.md

 ### Recall

 PCs are transported back to HQ after performing a Recall ritual outside of an encounter.
 PCs automatically Recall 8 hours after deploying onto the world map.

+When PCs in a group are finished with their objectives, they may recall back to the HQ map room at any time by performing a special ritual that can only be completed outside of an encounter.
+Once one or more PCs complete a recall ritual, all PCs in the group recall simultaneously, returning to the HQ map room.
+The nature of how PCs recall depends on the game world you are playing in, which is detailed in your setting handbook.
+PCs automatically recall if they haven't already done so after 8 hours.

+~~Once deployed, PCs in a group may recall back to the headquarters (HQ) map room at any time by performing a special ritual that can only be completed outside of an encounter.
+Once one or more PCs complete a recall ritual, all PCs in the group recall simultaneously.
+After 8 hours have elapsed while deployed, any PC not currently located at HQ is automatically recalled.
+A PC may only recall once per game session.~~

+> For Game Masters: How do the PCs recall?
+>
+>> What technology does the game use to make this happen?
+Teleportation?
+Airlifting?
+Shuttles?
+Flying mounts?
+>>
+>> For example, in Enchanted Forest, the PCs use mystic skipping stone artifacts gifted to them when they graduate as a Queen's Herald.
+The stones are powerful magic items that cannot be destroyed.
+Each stone is unique and bonded to exactly one PC.
+PCs and their bonded stones simultaneously recall to HQ.
+>>
+> For Game Masters: Why do the PCs recall automatically after 8 hours?
+>
+>> A condition or situation afflicts the world map.
+This condition or situation makes prolonged contact impossible or lethal.
+What's going on in your world map that explains this limit?
+For example, in Enchanted Forest, the Enchantress Queen can only keep the PCs safe from the Nightmare for up to 8 hours once the PCs have deployed.
+Keeping PCs safe from the Nightmare for 8 hours consumes 1 starflower.
+The Enchantress Queen must then finish a long rest before undertaking another deployment.

 ### Setting Handbook